Current Projects

 SSE Riga

 WDI’s flagship mini-MBA certificate program, delivered in partnership with Stockholm School of Economics in Riga, is now being offered in a flexible, hybrid format.
-It includes a blend of synchronous & asynchronous online and face-to-face instruction at SSE Riga.
+It includes a blend of synchronous and asynchronous online and face-to-face instruction at SSE Riga.
 The Strategic Management Programme features six modules which equip participants with a cross-functional approach to business.
 The program offers access to world-class professors who will share global best practices in the areas of marketing, strategy, financial management, and leadership.
 It features lively discussions around global management trends and ample opportunity to explore the challenges that participants face every day in their businesses.
-The program is offered in the spring and fall.
+The program is offered in the spring.

 Technological Institute of the Philippines (T.I.P.)

 T.I.P. is a technological institute that provides education and has a unit that engages with the private sector in developing new technologies.
 WDI is collaborating with T.I.P. to develop a strategic roadmap for commercializing technologies produced through funded research and special projects.
 The commercialization plan will guide researchers in their initiatives along technology transfer.
 A team of MBA students performed a market analysis of two technologies and began an overview of the commercialization process within T.I.P.
+A second team did a deep dive into programs and courses, then developed recommendations for how to improve the commercialization process.

 Clean Cooking Alliance Market Systems Learning Partner